kiran-91/ChatBot-cum-Translation-app-using-Groq-and-Llama-3.3-70b-Versatile/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the General Public License-V3 License.
+See the `LICENSE` file for more details.

 ## Acknowledgments